Page Against the Machine

 We are interested in questions around ethical considerations of using AI to create art, how this impacts quality of poetry, if AI can impact public engagement with poetry, if AI can provide tools of accessibility for writing poetry, if poetry can ever be separated from the experiences of being human, and much more.

-Special thanks to Watershed and the Pervasive Media Studio for their support in providing spaces for research.
+Special thanks to Watershed and the Pervasive Media Studio for their support in providing spaces for research, and the support of Arts Council England.

 Photos by: Sam Cavender